 In fact, many argue that the biggest highlight of the weekend was the “return” of the Slam Dunk Contest, after years of falling far into a chasm of basketball mediocrity.

-After careful consideration of this – and a review of many of the dunks a second time around – I’ve yet to share the same opinion and enthusiasm.
+After careful consideration of this, I’ve yet to share the same opinion and enthusiasm.

 To me, the Slam Dunk Contest is still stale bread in a sea of mouthwatering baguettes.